Turkish Americans: Sports

-Association football/Soccer

 In December 1970 Ahmet Ertegun and Nesuhi Ertegun founded the New York Cosmos American professional soccer club which was based in New York City and its suburbs.
 The team competed in the North American Soccer League (NASL) until 1984 and was the strongest franchise in that league, both competitively and financially.
 The team were champions of the North American Soccer League in 1972, 1977, 1978, 1980, and 1982.
 In particular, the signing of Pelé by the Cosmos transformed soccer across the United States, lending credibility not only to the Cosmos, but also to the NASL and soccer in general.

 On January 16, 2013, Ersal Ozdemir founded Indy Eleven which is an American professional soccer team based in Indianapolis, Indiana.
 The team came second place in the 2016 North American Soccer League season and third place in the 2019 USL Championship season.

 Tunch Ilkin (born Tunç Ali İlkin; September 23, 1957 – September 4, 2021) was a Turkish-born player of American football and sports broadcaster.
 A two-time Pro Bowl selection as an offensive tackle with the Pittsburgh Steelers, he was the first Turk to play in the National Football League (NFL).[2][3]
 He was voted to the Pittsburgh Steelers All-Time Team.
 After his playing career, he was a television and radio analyst for the Steelers from 1998 to 2020.